 - If you’re making Ninja Foodi scalloped potatoes you can just use your crisp lid.

-- The most basic way is to dump the contents into an oven safe dish.
-Then put under your broiler for a few minutes to brown the top.
+- Keep the contents in your oven safe dish, then put under your broiler for a few minutes to brown the top.

 Just cut the potatoes pretty thin and you’re going to layer the roux you’re going to make with half your cheese, then remaining cheese goes on the very top.
 Cooking timing works well with Yukon Gold potatoes, russet may take a wee bit longer.
 Quick release is not best as you want potatoes to be very tender.